nmenant/iControl_LX_Lab/docs/class3/module4/lab1.rst

 ```

-# Lab 3  - Perform the installation
+Task 3  - Perform the installation

 The installation is performed via the iControl REST API package-management-tasks
 service.
 Performing an HTTP POST to this service with the 'INSTALL' operation,
 and the location and name of the iControlLX package is all it takes: